 Your disability typically qualifies if you’ve received at least 24 Social Security or Railroad Retirement Board (RRB) Disability Insurance payments.
 You can also enroll in Medicare Advantage Plans if you have End-Stage Renal Disease (ESRD) or amyotrophic lateral sclerosis (ALS).

 There are three periods when you can enroll:

 - The first is the Initial Coverage Election Period when you first become eligible.
 This period includes the three months before your 65th birthday, the month of your birthday, and the three months following.
 If you have a disability, this period will occur three months before or after your 25th month of receiving benefits.

-- The Annual Election Period runs from October 15th to December 7th.
+- The Annual Election Period runs from October 15 to December 7.
 During this period, you can switch from Original Medicare to a Medicare Advantage Plan.
-If you are already enrolled in Medicare Advantage, you can switch between plans during this period.
+If you’re already enrolled in Medicare Advantage, you can switch between plans during this period.

 Medicare provides special enrollment periods for unusual life circumstances, such as losing your job (and health coverage) and moving out of the area your insurance carrier services.

 How to Choose a Medicare Advantage Plan in Colorado

 Consider these factors as you compare Medicare Advantage Plans available in your area: